 In patients with a left ventricular assist device (LVAD), spectral Doppler waveforms are altered due to continuous flow provided by the pump in the device:

-- waveforms are monophasic with constant antegrade flow and no flow below the baseline.
+- waveforms are monophasic with a constant antegrade flow and no flow below the baseline.

 - less commonly there may be non-pulsatile flow with no systolic peak.